Hospitals & Asylums

 notably the SSRIs, because of their tendency to cause weight gain, dry mouth,

-therapeutic activity at low does, but produce life-threatening anticholinergic
+activity at low does, but produce life-threatening anticholinergic effects at

 for their action in the brain.
 MAOIs are